 There isn’t a corner in the Commonwealth that doesn’t have some historical significance, so it’s no surprise that there are dozens of supposedly “haunted” destinations.
 And what better time to visit these spirited spots than around All Hallows’ Eve?

-Where to Go: As one of the oldest settlement areas in America, Colonial Williamsburg is packed with creepy history that comes to life during the Colonial Ghosts Tour, ranked one of the top 10 “Bone-Chilling Haunted Tours in the US”.
+Where to Go: As one of the oldest settlement areas in America, Colonial Williamsburg is packed with creepy history that comes to life during the Colonial Ghosts Tour.
 The walking tour takes you to over a dozen haunted locations in the Williamsburg area, and for the bravest visitors, they offer an extended tour with six additional locations, including haunted sites within William & Mary College, the second oldest college in America.

 Find More Haunted Sites